 To what?
 Our death?
 Is it that inviting?

-As we look back on our lives in a our later years, will it be the status post we read while waiting for our coffee that we will remember with fondness or the moments we spend really connecting with others in person?
+As we look back on our lives in our later years, will it be the status post we read while waiting for our coffee that we will remember with fondness, or the moments we spend really connecting with others in person?